digital-earths-global-hackathon/hamburg-node/content/howtotech.md

 ## 3. Set up your python environment

-We have curated an "official" Python environment for the hackathon, which should provide all the necessary packages.
+We have curated an *official* Python environment for the hackathon, which should provide a good working stack.
+We do not provide a central installation, as this is incompatible with self-installing packages (`pip install ...`), and often leads to conflicts.

 Get the **environment.yaml** file:

 `wget "https://raw.githubusercontent.com/digital-earths-global-hackathon/tools/refs/heads/main/python_envs/environment.yaml"`

-You can either use your own conda/mamba installation, e.g. [`micromamba`](http://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) to create and install the environment, or use one of the system's conda environments.
+You can either use your own conda/mamba installation, e.g. [micromamba](http://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html) to create and install the environment, or use one of the system's conda environments.
 In the following we will assume your conda/mamba/micromamba to be called `mamba`.
 This works for the system's environment.
 If you are already using another variant, please adjust accordingly.

 ### To load one of the system's conda environments:

 If you don't have your own mamba installation, you can use the system's python environment, which secretly is a conda installation with mamba in it.

 `module purge`

 `module load python3/unstable`

 ### Create the environment from the environment.yaml file